PowerShell/DscResource.Template/TEMPLATE_README.md

 #### Examples

 This folder contains the examples of using the resources.
-These example can be published automatically to PowerShell Gallery (if opt-in).
+These examples can be published automatically to PowerShell Gallery (if opt-in).

 #### Tests